nuxeo/doc.nuxeo.com-content/src/nxdoc/web-ui/web-ui-tutorials/how-to-create-bulk-edit-form-studio.md

 - From the **RESOURCES** tab, open the **document** > **contract** folder and open the `nuxeo-contract-edit-layout.html` file.
 - Copy the content of the layout (Ctrl/Cmd + A then Ctrl/Cmd + C).
 - Select the `bulk` folder you created previously and click on the `create` button at the bottom of the screen.
-- Create a new `empty file` and name it `nuxeo-bulk-edit-contracts-layout`.
+- Create a new `empty file` and name it `nuxeo-bulk-edit-contracts-layout.html`.
 - Inside, paste the content of the contract edit layout.
 - In your bulk edit layout, replace the name of the layout you copied (`nuxeo-contract-edit-layout`) with the current one (`nuxeo-bulk-edit-contracts-layout`).
 - Save your configuration.